-Since 10 years ago, Artemundi have continuously operated under AML procedures and strict KYC compliance.
-The implementation of strict due-diligence processes and more than 30 years of experience have enhanced the execution of updated anti-laundering policies and programs.
+Since 10 years ago, Artemundi has continuously operated under AML procedures and strict KYC compliance.
+The implementation of strict due diligence processes and more than 30 years of experience have enhanced the execution of updated anti-laundering policies and programs.

 Stapley-Brown, Victoria, and Anna Brady.
 “Picasso Painting Offered in Money-Laundering Scheme, US Feds Say.”
 The Art Newspaper, 9 Mar.
 2018, www.theartnewspaper.com/news/picasso-painting-offered-in-money-laundering-scheme-us-feds-say.

 Chesters, Laura.
 “New Money Laundering Regulation a ‘Disproportionate Burden’ on Art and Antiques Businesses.”
 Antiques Trade Gazette, ATGMedia, 27 Apr.
 2018, www.antiquestradegazette.com/news/2018/new-money-laundering-regulation-a-disproportionate-burden-on-art-and-antiques-businesses/.